JuanMMontoya/WDRL/README.md

 [![Demo](https://github.com/tychovdo/PacmanDQN/blob/master/videos/PacmanDQN_wingif.gif)](https://youtu.be/QilHGSYbjDQ)

-## Run models
+## Replication
-To run the models for replicating the study you can call the *runModels.sh* file.
+To run the models in order to replicate the best results of the study you can call the `runModels.sh` file.
 An example of it:

 ```